bneijt/autotrash/doc/autotrash.md

     --delete to the difference between _M_ and the amount of free space.
 If  unsure,  try  running autotrash with --dry-run and --verbose to see the effect.

+--trash_limit _M_
+:   Make sure the trash doesn't consume more than _M_ megabytes.
+If more space is consumed, set
+    --delete to the difference between _M_ and the amount of space consumed by the trash.

 -D _REGEX_ --delete-first _REGEX_
 :   Purge  any  file  which  matches _REGEX_ first, regardless of it's time-stamp.
 REGEX must be a
     valid regular expression.
 If this option is used multiple  times,  the  files  matching  the